johnhearn/johnhearn.github.io/_posts/2019-05-18-communication-clarity-confidence.md

  - Appropriate eye contact, handshake and physical contact
  - Posture and [hand gestures](https://www.youtube.com/watch?v=ZZZ7k8cMA-4)

+The other side of communication is **listening**.
+Many times I have been told that I'm not present in conversations and that is often true because a "tree" of possibilities and consequences of what the other person is saying overwhelms me.
+[Being present is key to good communication](https://www.youtube.com/watch?v=H6n3iNh4XLI).

+## Clarity

 If you don't have clarity in your ideas it will be impossible to communicate them effectively. **Arguments must be coherent to be viable, which is not the same as being right**, a mistake made very often which I must try to avoid.

 Like it or not, **the right level of confidence is an essential part of persuasive communication**.
 We are humans and we evaluate what people are saying not only on *what* is being said but also *how* it is being said.

+## Confidence

 Confidence requires clarity of ideas but is not about bullying or not being wrong.
 Quite the opposite. **Confidence is about being able to state an opinion but also to recognise better ideas and the ability to accept mistakes without feeling personal failure**.
 Confidence also ties back to body language which is essential for maintaining credibility and holding interest.

+## Actions

 In terms of actions, I have a number of ideas which, no doubt, will grow over time.
 - To continue writing this blog which I am finding to be very valuable.
 I'll also continue contributing to the company blog.